Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Martin Brian Anstice - Lam Research Corp.

 Well, it's part of the equation.
-Obviously, and I'd extend maybe that comment beyond the wafer size statement and kind of talk about the NAND (47:50) leading-edge investments of our customers as well.
+Obviously, and I'd extend maybe that comment beyond the wafer size statement and kind of talk about the non-leading-edge investments of our customers as well.
 This is a year where, again, the investment levels in 28-nanometer and above for example are significant.
 And so, in the kind of so-called trailing-edge technology nodes and even 200-millimeter wafer fabs, as Doug said, we're engaged with a lot of fabs around the world, hundreds of fabs around the world.

 And we're engaged in every active wafer size and technology node, and certainly in the scheme of IoT road maps particularly in the broad set of systems integration that is now kind of the reality for the semiconductor industry that the full spectrum of devices, the full spectrum of wafer sizes continues to be the focus for, as I said before, truly optimizing the value we deliver to customers and truly optimizing the value we create for our shareholders.
 That's another kind of version frankly of harnessing full value from the company and natural technology extension, bringing kind of expertise and wisdom that we've developed in 300 mm and making it available wherever we can.